 Non-resistance or surrender

 Be in control of thoughts and positive thinking

 Emotional balance-keeping an even keel, not too up, not too down..

 Chris Doolin has been A Course In Miracles Facilitator starting in 1986.
-He is brilliant Transformational Leader and Teacher on prosperity and abundance.
+He is a leader and teacher on prosperity and abundance.
 He and his wife Daya Devi-Doolin are award-winning recording artists, singer/songwriters having completed 2 CDs, Level Seven and Smile America.
 They have been performing at concerts since 1979.
 They are both Teachers of the Law of Attraction and Manifestation.
-They are both Authors and Daya has been sharing healing techniques, Universal Principles of Manifestation, Power of Thought and Visualization since 1986 with thousands of readers and clients, family and friends.
+They are both authors and Daya has been sharing healing techniques, Universal Principles of Manifestation, Power of Thought and Visualization since 1986 with thousands of readers and clients, family and friends.
 Her techniques and message with others has greatly improved the quality and satisfaction of their lives.